Last Updated August 2022

 You represent and warrant that: (i) you are not located in a country that is subject to a U.S. Government embargo, or that has been designated by the U.S. Government as a “terrorist supporting” country; and (ii) you are not listed on any U.S. Government “watch list” of prohibited or restricted parties, including the Specially Designated Nationals list published by the Office of Foreign Assets Control of the U.S. Treasury or the Denied Persons List published by the U.S. Department of Commerce.

-Ascend Loans, LLC, as part of the application process has incorporated disclosures relating to the Electronic communication of information that are both Operational, and Marketing in nature.
+Ascend Loans, LLC, as part of the application process has incorporated disclosures relating to the Electronic communication of Reminders and Informational message content.
 These disclosures specifically relate to messages sent via text in the form of SMS (text only) and/or MMS (text messages with image or other media files attached) to your mobile phone number.

-Operational messages may include but are not limited to; general updates on your existing loan application or account status e.g. application updates, approval notices, funding notices, payment reminders, and self-service action confirmations.
+Reminder and Informational messages may include but are not limited to: general updates on your existing loan application or account status e.g. application updates, approval notices, funding notices, payment reminders, and self-service action confirmations; information about your status and progress in our rewards program; and qualification for our services.

 In all cases, text messages will only be sent to individuals who have opted in to the specific SMS program.